sanyaade-iot/blog/_posts/2014-12-17-warsting-a-wifi-scanning-sword-for-hobbits.md

 - It's held together with screws, which gives us access to the internals.
 - There's a bit of extra space in the hilt that we can cram stuff into.

-The other thing you'll need is a [Spark Core](https://store.spark.io), which is a Wi-Fi dev kit - sort of like a Wi-Fi connected Arduino.
-It's a reprogrammable chip that has a Wi-Fi network and can interact with sensors and actuators, like the ones in the sword.
+The other thing you'll need is a [Spark Core](https://store.spark.io), a Wi-Fi development kit - sort of like a Wi-Fi connected Arduino.
+It's a reprogrammable chip that has a Wi-Fi module on board and can interact with sensors and actuators, like the ones in the sword.

 <div class="full"><img src="{{ site.url }}/images/core-and-hilt.jpg"></div>